The Psychology Behind a Sale | Persuading Conversions Through Cognitive Biases

 Thank you for reading!
 Now, let’s get you featured.

 Tell us all that you agree/disagree with in this post.
-Suggest best practices, case studies and, real life examples that you’d like us to include here.
+Suggest best practices, success stories and, real life examples that you’d like us to include here.
 If you’ve got something new and relevant, we’d love to update this post with your suggestions (with credits, of course!).